-- (a) A Negative Declaration or a Mitigated Negative Declaration shall include: - (1) A brief description of the Project; - (2) The location of the Project, shown on a map; and - (3) An attached copy of the Initial Study documenting reasons to support the finding that the Project will not have a Significant Effect on the Off-Reservation Environment. - (b) A Negative Declaration shall also include: - (1) A proposed finding that the Project will not have a Significant Effect on the Off-Reservation Environment; and - (2) The factors considered during the Initial Study, including the reasons, based upon the Initial Study, that support the proposed finding of no Significant Effects on the Off-Reservation Environment. - (c) A Mitigated Negative Declaration shall also include:
+- (a) A Negative Declaration or a Mitigated Negative Declaration shall include: - (1) A brief description of the Project; - (2) The location of the Project, shown on a map; and - (3) An attached copy of the Initial Study documenting reasons to support the finding that the Project will not have a Significant Effect on the Off-Reservation Environment. - (b) A Negative Declaration shall also include: - (1) A proposed finding that the Project will not have a Significant Effect on the Off-Reservation Environment; and - (2) The factors considered during the Initial Study, including the reasons, based upon the Initial Study, that support the proposed finding of no Significant Effects on the Off-Reservation Environment. - (c) A Mitigated Negative Declaration shall also include: - (1) A description of proposed mitigation measures included in the Project to reduce the potential Significant Effects on the Off-Reservation Environment to a less-than-significant level; and - (2) The Tribe's commitment to enter into an enforceable binding letter agreement with the State under which the Tribe shall agree to perform the required mitigation. - (d) The Tribe shall give notice by mail of its adoption of a Negative Declaration or a Mitigated Negative Declaration to the State, the State

-- (1) A description of proposed mitigation measures included in the Project to reduce the potential Significant Effects on the Off-Reservation Environment to a less-than-significant level; and - (2) The Tribe's commitment to enter into an enforceable binding letter agreement with the State under which the Tribe shall agree to perform the required mitigation. - (d) The Tribe shall give notice by mail of its adoption of a Negative Declaration or a Mitigated Negative Declaration to the State, the State Clearinghouse in the Office of Planning and Research (State Clearinghouse), the State Gaming Agency, the California Department of Justice, Office of the Attorney General, the County board of supervisors (and if the Gaming Facility is, or is to be, located within the boundaries of an incorporated city, to the city council (City)), and to Interested Parties. - (e) Within thirty (30) days after receipt of the Tribe's notice given under subdivision (d), the State, the County or the City may request that the Tribe meet and confer with respect to the Negative Declaration or the Mitigated Negative Declaration.
+Clearinghouse in the Office of Planning and Research (State Clearinghouse), the State Gaming Agency, the California Department of Justice, Office of the Attorney General, the County Board of Supervisors and to Interested Persons.

+- (e) Within thirty (30) days after receipt of the Tribe's notice given under subdivision (d), the State, the County may request that the Tribe meet and confer with respect to the Negative Declaration or the Mitigated Negative Declaration.
 The Tribe and the requesting party or parties shall meet and confer within thirty (30) days after the Tribe's receipt of the first such request.
-If after meeting and conferring the County or the City objects to the Tribe's adoption of a Negative Declaration or a Mitigated Negative Declaration, the County or the City shall inform the State in writing of any objection to the Tribe's determination and the basis upon which the City or the County objects within ten (10) days after the meet and confer session. - (f) If after the meet and confer process provided in subdivision (e) the State objects to the Tribe's adoption of a Negative Declaration or a Mitigated Negative Declaration, the State shall inform the Tribe in writing of any objection to the Tribe's determination and the basis upon which the State objects within fifteen (15) days after the meet and confer session.
-If the Tribe disagrees with the basis upon which the State objects that the Project is not properly subject to a Negative Declaration or a Mitigated Negative Declaration, the Tribe and the State shall meet and confer to resolve the issue within thirty (30) days after the Tribe receives the State's objections.
-If after the meeting the State continues to object to the Tribe's adoption of a Negative Declaration or a Mitigated Negative Declaration, the matter shall be

-- resolved in accordance with the dispute resolution provisions of section 11.12. - (g) If the Tribe determines, based upon the Initial Study or at any time during the process for preparation and approval of a Negative Declaration or a Mitigated Negative Declaration that the off-reservation environmental effects of a Project cannot be mitigated to a level of insignificance, the Tribe shall proceed to prepare a TEIR.
+If after meeting and conferring the County objects to the Tribe's adoption of a Negative Declaration or a Mitigated Negative Declaration, the County shall inform the State in writing of any objection to the Tribe's determination and the basis upon which the County objects within ten (10) days after the meet and confer session. - (f) If after the meet and confer process provided in subdivision (e) the State objects to the Tribe's adoption of a Negative Declaration or a Mitigated Negative Declaration, the State shall inform the Tribe in writing of any objection to the Tribe's determination and the basis upon which the State objects within fifteen (15) days after the meet and confer session.
+If the Tribe disagrees with the basis upon which the State objects that the Project is not properly subject to a Negative Declaration or a Mitigated Negative Declaration, the Tribe and the State shall meet to resolve the issue within thirty (30) days after the Tribe receives the State's objections.
+If after the meeting the State continues to object to the Tribe's adoption of a Negative Declaration or a Mitigated Negative Declaration, the matter shall be resolved in accordance with the dispute resolution provisions of section 11.12. - (g) If the Tribe determines, based upon the Initial Study or at any time during the process for preparation and approval of a Negative Declaration or a Mitigated Negative Declaration that the offreservation environmental effects of a Project cannot be mitigated to a level of insignificance, the Tribe shall proceed to prepare a TEIR.